-This book will examine the American institution of the political sex scandal in order to explore how scandals turn politics into a spectator sport, contribute to the mistrust of government, cause citizens to question politicians’ competence, and diminish politicians’ ability to do good for the people who elected them.
+This book examines the American institution of the political sex scandal in order to explore how scandals turn politics into a spectator sport, contribute to the mistrust of government, cause citizens to question politicians’ competence, and diminish politicians’ ability to do good for the people who elected them.
 Media coverage of political sex scandals commonly devolves into frenzied sleaze fests that hold hostage the attention of the American public and play into gendered narratives.
-My analysis will demonstrate that scandals are a representation of society’s broader gender dynamics, conveying subtle messages about power and morality.
+My analysis demonstrates that scandals are a representation of society’s broader gender dynamics, conveying subtle messages about power and morality.
 Political sex scandals involve public officials elected to do the people’s work: in this context, the most seemingly private behavior can have wide-ranging public consequences.

 Nasty Women and Bad Hombres: Gender and Race in the 2016 US Presidential Election (University of Rochester Press, 2018)

 This anthology, co-edited with Christine A. Kray and Tamar W. Carroll, shows how, in the 2016 US presidential election, Hillary Clinton, Donald Trump, and American voters invoked gender and race in competing historical narratives about the nation.
 The book is published by University of Rochester Press, and will be released in Fall 2018.
 Click here for the Amazon page, and here for the publisher's page.